 Checking your Airbnb messages online is a quick and convenient process:

-For superb communication, you need to make sure that you stay in contact with your guests.
-Converting your regular Airbnb messages to templates will ensure prompt replies to your guests.
-Check out these 7 Airbnb messages templates that cover each stage of the hosting process.
+Superb communication is part of good rental management, so you need to make sure that you stay in contact with your guests.
+Converting your regular messages to templates will ensure prompt replies to your guests.
+Check out these 7 templates that cover each stage of the hosting process.

-A pre-booking message is a guest message that hosts can set to be sent when guests book instantly.
+A pre-booking message is a guest message that hosts can set to be sent when Airbnb guests send a booking request using Instant Book.
 It pops up automatically and allows a host to say “hi” and provide additional details that guests should know.

 To get an idea of what to write in this Airbnb message, take a look at this pre-booking message example:

 Hi [guest name],